smatting/daml/compiler/hie-core/README.md

 Prerequisites:

 * You have built `hie-core`
-* Your project has a `shell.nix` that in which you can use `cabal` to build your project.
+* Your project has a `shell.nix` in which you can use `cabal` to build your project.
 The GHC version in this environment must match the GHC version you've used to build `hie-core` exactly.

 Create a wrapper script `hie-core-wrapper.sh`: